Updated: July 11, 2024

 With both partial payment agreements and offers in compromise, you get to resolve your tax debt for less than you owe.
 For many taxpayers, the partial payment option is easier than an offer in compromise because you don't have to make a lump sum payment.
 With an offer in compromise, you must pay the offer in a lump sum within five months of approval or in payments over two years.
 In contrast, with a PPIA, you can spread out your payments over a longer time frame.
 That is the central advantage of PPIA vs OIC.

-However, when you get an offer in compromise, the deal is set in stone unless you break one of the requirements.
+However, with an offer in compromise, the deal is set in stone unless you break one of the requirements.
 For instance, if you don't stay current with tax filing obligations for a certain number of years, the IRS can rescind your offer in compromise and demand full payment.
 A partial payment plan, however, works a little differently.
 With a PPIA, the IRS reviews your situation periodically.
 If you can afford to pay, the IRS can require you to pay the full balance due or set up a regular installment plan.

 Note that if the IRS forgets to review your PPIA, you don't have to reach out or do anything.
 Just keep moving forward with your plan.
 If the IRS forgets the two-year PPIA review, that usually works in your favor.
 However, your tax pro may reach out to you to prepare for the two-year review so you might want to plan ahead for that.